yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-processing-unit-example.markdown

 Total time: 26 seconds
 {% endhighlight %}

-The gs-agnet console will have the following output:
+The gs-agent console will have the following output:

 {% highlight console %}
 [gsc][5/5352]   ----Find Proxy ------